pandemicsyn/stalker/README.md

  - stalker_agent - Runs on the clients, registers the client with the master, executes local checks.
  - stalkerweb - Client registration end point and Web UI
  - stalker_manager - Just parses the master db and puts work on the queue for the runners.
- - stalker_runner - Reads work queue, hits clients stalker_agent to run checks, schedules checks next run
+ - stalker_runner - Reads work queue, hits clients stalker_agent to run checks, schedules checks next run, takes care of notifications.
  - MongoDB (its what I had installed...could be anything else).
 Just stores check states and host config info.
  - Redis - Could do without now, but handy if we run multiple stalker_runners down the road